Pusher Love Girl: Release and live performances

-Music and lyrics
+Timberlake performed "Pusher Love Girl" alongside "Mirrors" on The Ellen DeGeneres Show on April 25, 2013.
+As noted by Jon Blistein, a writer for Rolling Stone, he performed the former with "a small squadron of suit-and-tie-clad back up dancers".
+Timberlake performed the song on the first day of the Wireless Festival in London on July 12.
+The song was also included in the set lists for Timberlake and Jay-Z's co-headlining Legends of the Summer Stadium Tour (2013), The 20/20 Experience World Tour (2013–2015), and The Forget Tomorrow World Tour (2024–2025).
+He also included it on the set list of his NPR Tiny Desk Concert on March 15, 2024.

+Composition

-"Pusher Love Girl" is a slow-tempo R&B song with an approximate length of eight minutes and two seconds.
+"Pusher Love Girl" was written by Timberlake, Timothy "Timbaland" Mosley, Jerome "J-Roc" Harmon, and James Fauntleroy, and produced by Timbaland, Timberlake, and Harmon.
+It is a slow-tempo R&B song lasting exactly eight minutes and two seconds.
 The song "simmers" on an "elastic" soul groove that contains "retro-synth" hooks, hand claps, horns and a "squelchy" bass line.
-Jason Lipshutz of Billboard called the song "a more seasoned version" of "Señorita", the opening track of Timberlake's debut studio album, Justified (2002).
+Jason Lipshutz of Billboard called the song "a more seasoned version" of "Señorita", the opening track of Timberlake's debut album, Justified (2002).
 The song is an ode to the "intoxicating effects" of love and sex.
-411mania's Jeremy Thomas commented that the lyrics are not in the "tortured, emo-driven" context that listeners could expect.
-Thomas described the song as a "smooth, laid back jam" in which Timberlake "eases his way around" a few "clunky" metaphors and "skillfully navigates several much better ones" in a song that "sets the stage for what to expect from the rest of the album".
-According to Gregory Hicks of The Michigan Daily, the song adopts the "swift, orchestral chromatics" of Ciara and Timberlake's 2009 single, "Love Sex Magic".

 Nate Jones of Popdust cited the introduction of "Pusher Love Girl" as being "straight from a Hollywood classic".
 Allan Raible of ABC News wrote that the "stringed fanfare" is something you would expect to hear on the red carpet of an awards ceremony.
-Jim Farber of the Daily News called the opening "classic enough" for Michael Jackson.
+Jim Farber of the New York Daily News called the opening "classic enough" for Michael Jackson.
 After the "sweeping" orchestral intro, the song transcends into a "funky main section", which, according to Helen Brown of The Daily Telegraph, is a "sweet slice of funk-soul seduction".
-According to Thomas, "Pusher Love Girl" starts off like a "classic Sinatra song": with a "rise of strings" that "hit a pitch before dropping into a neo-soul sound".

-Five minutes into the song, "Pusher Love Girl" morphs into a spoken-word outro where Timberlake raps "Childish Gambino style" over futuristic hip hop beats.
+Five minutes into the song, "Pusher Love Girl" morphs into a spoken-word outro where Timberlake raps "Childish Gambino style" over futuristic hip-hop beats.
 Timberlake compares narcotics, such as heroin, cocaine, plum wine, MDMA and nicotine, to the love of his significant other.
 Kitty Empire, writing for The Observer, commented that Timberlake's list of narcotics sound "tempting".
-Youssef stated that the outro may seem "bloated" to many, but that it enhances the atmosphere and "cross-genre" feel that Timberlake and Timbaland wanted, while also "building on and completing the ideas" that Frank Ocean experimented with on his debut studio album, Channel Orange (2012).
+Youssef stated that the outro may seem "bloated" to many, but that it enhances the atmosphere and "cross-genre" feel that Timberlake and Timbaland wanted, while also "building on and completing the ideas" that Frank Ocean experimented with on his debut album, Channel Orange (2012).
 Sarah Dean of The Huffington Post wrote that Timberlake channels his "inner mid-'80s" Prince during this period of the song.
 Mikael Wood of the Los Angeles Times wrote that Timberlake raps with "surprising authority".